dooman87/imagemagick-docker/README.md

 Delivers the latest version of the [ImageMagick](https://github.com/ImageMagick/ImageMagick) 7 to your environment in Docker container.

+The purpose of that image is to be able to run the latest version of ImageMagick in stable Linux environment with supporting modern web formats.

 ## Usage

-By default container will run convert command
+By default, container will run convert command

 ```
 $ docker run -v /your/images:/imgs dpokidov/imagemagick /imgs/sample.png -resize 100x100 /imgs/resized-sample.png